-Here is a video showing how to fold the Basket.
+Check out my origami basket video.
+It shows you step by step how to make an origami basket.
 I shot this video on a New York rooftop as I was travelling at the time.
 Origami is just as much fun outdoors!

 I’d love to hear your views on this origami basket or other traditional origami models.
 If you have folded this paper basket origami model before, or if you liked the video, please feel free to get in contact, either by commenting below, or find me on Instagram or Twitter.
 Check out my Pinterest boards too!

 You can also subscribe to the mailing list by entering your email in the box below: